Available from WordFire Press, my first novel!

 Summary: Daniella and her friends Gris and Mac must leave a talking cat in a dragon's cave for its annual tribute without being eaten by the grumpy dragon or murdered by goblins and mountain trolls.
 And they have to do it before a rival team beats them to the punch.

 The Road to Hell was published by Domain SF.
 It's a free read, but it requires registration.
+You can also pick it up in Creepy Campfire Quarterly #5.

 Summary: Oceanic algae farms have dumped extra oxygen into our atmosphere, with catastrophic results.
 Insects are now prehistoric size and we use baseball bats to swat mosquitoes.
 But the cure might be worse than the disease, as a grief-stricken woman learns to her detriment.
 And the planet's.